llikian/OpenGL-Engine/README.md

 # OpenGL Engine
 ## Project Description
 This project is an implementation of a graphics engine using OpenGL with the GLAD implementation.
-It uses GLFW for window and event handling and GLM for maths utilities.
+It uses GLFW for window and event handling.

 This project is a way to learn OpenGL, I am following [Joey de Vries's tutorial](https://learnopengl.com/).